The 2017-2018 flu season was responsible for:

 Cover Your Participants Under Your Pharmacy Benefits Plan

-Some plans still don’t cover immunizations under the pharmacy benefit, which is unfortunate as pharmacists are one of the most accessible and convenient health care professionals.
+Some plans still do not cover immunizations under the pharmacy benefit, which is unfortunate as pharmacists are one of the most accessible and convenient health care professionals.
 Coverage under the pharmacy benefit can easily be added and tends to be more cost effective than the medical benefit.